Bills: Hamlin attending his 1st game since cardiac arrest

 ORCHARD PARK, N.Y.
 (AP) — Bills safety Damar Hamlin, who went into cardiac arrest during a game three weeks ago, is in attendance at Highmark Stadium for Buffalo’s AFC divisional round playoff game against the Cincinnati Bengals on Sunday, the team said on social media.

-The Bills posted a video to both Instagram and Twitter apparently showing Hamlin arriving at the team’s locker room and the message “Welcome home, Damar.”
+The Bills posted a video to both Instagram and Twitter showing Hamlin arriving at the team’s locker room and the message “Welcome home, Damar.”

+The video showed Hamlin arriving in a golf cart about an hour before kickoff, wearing sunglasses and a face covering, with the hood of his jacket pulled up.
+He was accompanied by his 7-year-old brother, Damir, and mother, Nina.

+He was not seen on the field before the game got underway in snowy conditions.
+The Bills made no announcement about his whereabouts to fans in attendance.

-Hamlin, 24, has not been seen in public since the Bills and Bengals met on Jan.
-2 in a game that came to an abrupt halt and eventually was canceled after Hamlin’s collapse on the field.
+Hamlin, 24, has not been seen in public since the Bills and Bengals last met on Jan.
+2 in a game that came to an abrupt halt and was eventually canceled after Hamlin’s collapse on the field in the first quarter.

 Bills coach Sean McDermott said Hamlin began making regular visits to the team’s facility soon after his release from the hospital in what he described as “dipping his toe back in here and getting on the road to just getting back to himself.”